-The results of sampling and analysis identifying the nature and concentration, and/or mass, where required by the Categorical Standard or by the General Manager, of regulated pollutants in the discharge from each regulated process.
+The results of sampling and analysis identifying the nature and concentration, and/or mass, where required by the Categorical Standard or by the District Manager, of regulated pollutants in the discharge from each regulated process.

 Instantaneous, Daily Maximum, and long-term average concentrations, or mass, where required, shall be reported.

-The sample shall be representative of daily operations and shall be analyzed in accordance with procedures set out in this ordinance.
-Where the Categorical Standard requires compliance with a BMP or pollution prevention alternative, the user shall submit documentation as required by the General Manager or the applicable Categorical Standard(s) to determine compliance.
+The sample shall be representative of daily operations and shall be analyzed in accordance with procedures set out in this Ordinance.
+Where the Categorical Standard requires compliance with a BMP or pollution prevention alternative, the user shall submit documentation as required by the District Manager or the applicable Categorical Standard(s) to determine compliance.

-Sampling must be performed in accordance with procedures set out in this ordinance.
+Sampling must be performed in accordance with procedures set out in the District’s Pretreatment Program and this Ordinance.

 SEC.
 8.11.02.
 Application Signatories and Certifications.

-All Wastewater Discharge Permit applications, user reports and certification statements must be signed by an Authorized Representative of the user and contain a certification statement.
+All Wastewater Discharge Permit applications, user reports and certification statements must be signed by an Authorized Representative, as defined in the District’s Pretreatment Program, of the user and contain a certification statement.

-If the designation of an Authorized Representative is no longer accurate because a different individual or position has responsibility for the overall operation of the facility or overall responsibility for environmental matters for the company, a new written authorization satisfying the requirements must be submitted to the General Manager prior to or together with any reports to be signed by an Authorized Representative.
+If the designation of an Authorized Representative is no longer accurate because a different individual or position has responsibility for the overall operation of the facility or overall responsibility for environmental matters for the company, a new written authorization satisfying the requirements must be submitted to the District Manager prior to or together with any reports to be signed by an Authorized Representative.

-A facility determined to be a Non-Significant Categorical Industrial User by the General Manager must annually submit a signed certification statement.
+A facility determined to be a Non-Significant Categorical Industrial User by the District Manager must annually submit a signed certification statement.

 SEC.
 8.11.03.
 Permit Issuance Process.
-The General Manager will evaluate the data furnished by the user and may require additional information.
-Within forty five (45) days of receipt of a complete permit application, including additional information requested, the General Manager will determine whether or not to issue an individual Wastewater Discharge Permit or a general permit.
-The General Manager may deny any application for an individual Wastewater Discharge Permit or a general permit.
+The District Manager will evaluate the data furnished by the user and may require additional information.
+Within forty -five (45) days of receipt of a complete permit application, including additional information requested, the District Manager will determine whether or not to issue an individual Wastewater Discharge Permit or a general permit.
+The District Manager may deny any application for an individual Wastewater Discharge Permit or a general permit.

 SEC.
 8.11.04.
 Wastewater Discharge Permitting: General Permit.

-At the discretion of the General Manager, the General Manager may use general permits to control Significant Industrial User (“SIU”) discharges to the POTW if the following conditions are met.
+At the discretion of the District Manager, general permits to control Significant Industrial User (“SIU”) discharges to the District infrastructure and/or POTW may be used if the following conditions are met.
 All facilities to be covered by a general permit must:

-Involve the same or substantially similar types of operations;
+Involve the same or substantially similar types of operations.

-Discharge the same types of wastes;
+Discharge the same types of wastes.

-Require the same effluent limitations;
+Require the same effluent limitations.

 Require the same or similar monitoring; and

-In the opinion of the General Manager, are more appropriately controlled under a general permit than under individual Wastewater Discharge Permits.
+In the opinion of the District Manager, are more appropriately controlled under a general permit than under individual Wastewater Discharge Permits.

-To be covered by the general permit, the SIU must file a written request for coverage that identifies its contact information, production processes, the types of wastes generated, the location for monitoring all wastes covered by the general permit;
+To be covered by the general permit, the SIU must file a written request for coverage that identifies its contact information, production processes, the types of wastes generated, the location for monitoring all wastes covered by the general permit.

-The General Manager will retain a copy of the general permit, documentation to support the POTW’s determination that a specific SIU meets the criteria in this ordinance and applicable State regulations, and a copy of the user’s written request for coverage for three (3) years after the expiration of the general permit.
+The District Manager will retain a copy of the general permit, documentation to support the determination that a specific SIU meets the criteria in the District’s Pretreatment Program and this Ordinance and applicable State regulations, and a copy of the user’s written request for the general permit.

 SEC.
 8.11.05.
 Individual Wastewater Discharge Permit and General Permit Contents.
-An individual Wastewater Discharge Permit or general permit shall include such conditions as are deemed reasonably necessary by the General Manager to prevent pass through or interference, protect the quality of the water body receiving the POTW’s effluent, protect worker health and safety, facilitate sludge management and disposal, and protect against damage to the POTW.
+An individual Wastewater Discharge Permit or general permit shall include such conditions as are deemed reasonably necessary by the District Manager to prevent pass through or interference, protect the quality of the water body receiving the POTW’s effluent, protect worker health and safety, facilitate District solids management and disposal, and protect against damage to the District infrastructure and/or POTW.

 Individual Wastewater Discharge Permits and general permits shall contain: